nathan-gilbert/py-utah-deq/README.md

-# py-aqi
+# py-utah-deq

-Python library for accessing Air Quality Indices for a specific location.
+Python library for accessing Air Quality Metrics from the Utah Department of Environmental Quality.

+## Installation

+TBD

+## Usage

+TBD